Screenshots may differ slightly depending on software version.

 Using the Design Properties pane, you can also change input factors’ format, names, or levels.
 Try this by clicking any other column headings.

-Design-Expert provides two methods of displaying the levels of the factors in a design:
+The program provides two methods of displaying the levels of the factors in a design:

 Actual levels of the factors.